IsakSundeSingh/rust-file-explorer-workshop/README.md

 ### ⏰ 20.
 About time for a change!

 We don't know when files and folders are created!
 What kind of file explorer is that.
-Add the modified date of each file/folder and present it using [chrono](https://docs.rs/chrono/latest/chrono/).
+Add the modified date of each file/folder and present it using [jiff](https://docs.rs/jiff/latest/jiff/).

+Previously, this tutorial used [chrono](https://docs.rs/chrono/latest/chrono/) for date-handling, but I feel jiff has a more modern API.

 Rust has support for dates in the standard library, but doesn't support formatting them (trust me, with the amount of weird stuff going on with dates/timestamps and the stability promises of a standard library, this is really a good thing).

 1. 🏆 Add a flag for showing the date modified
 2. 🏆 Add a header if the flag is provided
-3. 🏆 Add chrono
+3. 🏆 Add jiff with the `alloc` flag enabled (`cargo add jiff -F alloc`)
-4. 🏆 Fetch the modified timestamp from the metadata, assume they are UTC, and format them using the RFC2822 format
+4. 🏆 Fetch the modified timestamp from the metadata, assume they are UTC, and _format_ them using the RFC2822 format

-💡 Tip: Perhaps chrono has some way of converting _from_ the time modified?
+💡 Tip: Perhaps jiff has some way of converting _from_ the time modified?
-💡 Tip: If you encounter a weird `+0000`, just _strip_ it away
+💡 Tip: If you encounter a weird `-0000`, just _strip_ it away

 <details>
 <summary>🚨 Solution 1</summary>